voyteq55/voyteq55.github.io/_drafts/how-to-combine-multiple-repositories-into-one.md

 git checkout -b project_1_branch project_1_repo/main
 ```

-> Throughout the guide I'm using `main` as the primary branch in all of the repositories.
+> Throughout the guide I assume `main` as the primary branch in all of the repositories.
 If yours are called `master` or something else, modify the commands accordingly.
-(You can type `git branch` to display the names of all branches in the repository)
+(You can type `git branch` to display the names of branches in the repository)
 {: .prompt-info }

 After getting the files in the target repo, you can safely remove the link to the remote: